maprager/aws-tools/README.md

 show-orphaned-volumes.py - a python script (to be used in a lambda), to find any orphaned volumes in ones account.

 create_vpc_service_endpoints.sh - a script to create service endpoints on a port in a vpc.

+unused_eips.py - a script to list unuused eips in your region, and release them if required.